Program Application Deadlines: March 1st & September 1st

 - Proceed to the MA-IS Graduate Student Admission System

-- Select the "Master of Arts Integrated Studies (MA-IS)" option to start your MA-IS application.
+- Select the "Master of Arts Interdisciplinary Studies (MA-IS)" option to start your MA-IS application.

 - Complete all components of the online MA-IS Program application.
 Each component must be finalized.

 - Click on the "Proceed to Final Review" button in the checklist after all components have been completed and submitted.
 At that point you will no longer have access to view or modify your application.

 - To check your application status, log into your myAU Portal and click on the link titled "Master of Arts Interdisciplinary Studies Graduate Student Application System".
 The status of your application will appear as "Under Review" if all steps have been completed and the application has been submitted for final review.